useblocks/groundwork/docs/foreword.rst

 But it also cares about the test cases of a plugin and makes tests of all used plugins available inside a single test suite.
 Furthermore it also collects all plugin documentations and creates a single, overall documentation for developers and users.
-The meta data of a plugin is collected as well and made available inside documentation and if wished also in the application as well.
+The meta data of a plugin is collected as well and made available inside documentation and if wished also in the application.

 Injections
 ~~~~~~~~~~